govindarajanv/CKA/mock-test/practice.md

 * Perform ETCD backup and restore
 * Setup 2 nodes k8s clusters
 * Upgrade node
-* Add an init container which should create a file.
-If that file exists, container should run
+* We should use Init Container to create a file named “sharedfile.txt” under the “work” directory and the application container should check if the file exists and sleep for a while.
+If the file does not exist the application container should exit.
     -  Answer: https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables
 *  Create secret from literals (username=admin, password=dummy)
     - Answer: $ kubectl create secret generic --from-literal username=admin --from-literal password=dummy